 Interactive Chat

-To start an interactive chat in your terminal, either run interpreter from the command line:
+To start an interactive chat in your terminal, either run interpreter from the command line or interpreter.chat() from a .py file.

 Programmatic Chat